Low-Complexity Detection of Permutational Index Modulation for Noncoherent Communications: Numerical results

 \section{Numerical results}

-In this section we assess the performance of the proposed low-complexity schemes against \acrshort{ml} detection.
-We employ a \acrshort{pim} with $K=32$ and $L=4$ under uniform policy: $K_l=K/L=8$, unless stated otherwise.
-This configuration yields a \acrshort{se} of $\mathrm{R}_{32}(\{8\})\approx1.765\,\mathrm{bpcu}$, which amounts to a code rate of 0.8825 (the uncoded \acrshort{se} is $2\,\mathrm{bpcu}$).
-Symbols are drawn from a uniform unipolar 4-\acrshort{ask} constellation with average power equal to one.
-Using a standard constellation instead of one optimized to channel statistics~\cite{Han2022, marti_2024_constellation} is reasonable in the context of low-complexity transmitters.
-Channel fading is assumed identically distributed across frequency bands (\ie $\covmat{\bsf{h},k}\equiv\covmat{\bsf{h}}$) under \textit{exponential correlation}~\cite{VilaInsa2024}: $[\covmat{\bsf{h}}]_{m,n}=\rho^{\lvert n-m\rvert}$, being $0\leq\rho\leq1$ the correlation factor.
+In this section the performance of the proposed low-complexity schemes against \acrshort{ml} detection is assessed.
+A \acrshort{pim} with $K=32$ and $L=4$ under uniform policy is employed: $K_l=K/L=8$, unless stated otherwise.\footnote{These values are limited by the maximum \acrshort{ml} complexity that can be simulated in a reasonably sized computation server.
+For instance, the number of trellis states required for the Viterbi algorithm for $K=64$ surpasses $8\cdot10^5$.} This configuration yields a \acrshort{se} of $\mathrm{R}_{32}(\{8\})\approx1.765\,\mathrm{bpcu}$, which amounts to a code rate of 0.8825 (the uncoded \acrshort{se} is $2\,\mathrm{bpcu}$).
+Symbols are drawn from a uniform unipolar 4-\acrshort{ask} constellation with unit average power.
+While a tailored constellation and nonuniform partition are expected to yield better performance~\cite{Han2022, marti_2024_constellation, AbouFaycal2001}, using a standard constellation and uniform partition allows to focus the discussion on the detector design, and is a reasonable choice in the context of low-complexity transmitters.
+Fading is assumed identically distributed across frequency bands (\ie $\covmat{\bsf{h},k}\equiv\covmat{\bsf{h}}$) under \textit{exponential correlation}~\cite{VilaInsa2024}: $[\covmat{\bsf{h}}]_{m,n}=\rho^{\lvert n-m\rvert}$, being $0\leq\rho\leq1$ the correlation factor.
 The \acrshort{ml} detector used as a benchmark is implemented with the Viterbi algorithm on a trellis with a total of 6561 states.
 Since bit coding is outside the scope of this paper, the metric considered herein is the average \acrfull{ser}, \ie the probability of incorrectly detecting each $x_k$.